JennyVivian99/JennyVivian99.github.io/_pages/integratedforestrestoration.md

 Resources and links to videos and organised meetings are also listed in the posts below.

 ## Contacts
-Chair of Integrated Forest Restoration: Jenny Vivian, PhD candidate at UniSC: jennyvivian99@gmail.com For enquiries and to get in touch: integratedforestrestoration@gmail.com
+Chair of Integrated Forest Restoration: Jenny Vivian, PhD candidate at UniSC: jenny.vivian@research.usc.edu.au OR jennyvivian99@gmail.com
+For enquiries and to get in touch: integratedforestrestoration@gmail.com

 ## Posts